nss-nightclass-projects/clinic/README.md

 ## Clinical Consultation

 1. Define a `scripts/Clinic.js` module.
 1. Define a variable in the module that will store the people objects after they have been diagnosed in the clinic.
-It's initial value should be an empty array.
+Its initial value should be an empty array.
 1. Define and export a function named `usePatients` which should return the array of diagnosed patients.
-1. Define and export a function named `diagnose` that is responsible providing a diagnosis for a tested person.
+1. Define and export a function named `diagnose` that is responsible for providing a diagnosis for a tested person.
 1. The function must accept the following values as input _(i.e. it needs parameters)_, in the following order.
     1. An object representing a person who was tested with the `testPerson` function.
     1. A number specifying how many days the person has been exhibiting symptoms.